 - This broad-based and flexible programme allows you to work across a variety of platforms.

-- Glasgow offers a vibrant context for filmmaking and media arts practice.
-Key cultural events include The Glasgow Film Festival and Glasgow International (a biennial international festival of contemporary art).
-It is the home of BBC Scotland, STV and a lively community of independent media producers (television companies, sound studios and design companies) and numerous micro-businesses in the creative industries.
-It is home to the internationally significant Glasgow Museum of Modern Art as well as venues renowned for exhibitions of emerging and established screen-based artists such as Tramway, The Centre for Contemporary Art and The Arches.
+- The city is the home of BBC Scotland, STV and a lively community of independent media producers (television companies, sound studios and design companies) and numerous micro-businesses in the creative industries.
+It is also home to the internationally significant Glasgow Museum of Modern Art as well as venues renowned for exhibitions of emerging and established screen-based artists such as Tramway, The Centre for Contemporary Art and The Arches.
 In addition, the city is famous for its live music venues, galleries and artist run studio spaces offering an excellent and supportive environment for creative artists.

-- The MSc in Filmmaking and Media Arts is taught in the Gilmorehill Centre which offers a purpose built Media Lab, its own cinema as well as a Media Archive which has more than 6000 holdings, complementing the Library’s extensive collection of film, television and media art books and periodicals.
-The Centre is home to the international journal Screen and hosts the journal’s annual conference every summer, attracting leading names in film & television studies from across the world.
-You have the opportunity to participate in the conference as well as to engage with guest speakers from the academy and media industries throughout the year.
+- The programme is taught in the Gilmorehill Centre which offers a purpose built Media Lab, its own cinema as well as a Media Archive which has more than 6,000 holdings, complementing the Library’s extensive collection of film, television and media art books and periodicals.
+The Centre is home to the international journal Screen and hosts the journal’s annual conference every summer, attracting leading names in film and television studies from across the world.
+You will have the opportunity to participate in the conference as well as to engage with guest speakers from the academy and media industries throughout the year.

-- In addition to the core practical and history and theory courses you will choose one course, selected from a range of academic options that draw on the research expertise of the subject team.
+- You will also choose one course, selected from a range of academic options that draw on the research expertise of the subject team.

 - A practice-based dissertation, where you have the opportunity to develop, with support from technical and academic supervisors, a large-scale film or media arts self-directed project.